Browse our jobs and apply for your next role.

-Business evolution occurs more rapidly year after year, resulting in new specialised fields springing up – ripe for those with specific skills.
+Business evolution occurs more rapidly year after year, resulting in new specialised fields springing up in the job market – ripe for those with specific skills.
 But should we expect deep-learners and go-to experts to spike in demand and take over, or is there still a place for proficient generalists who can wear different hats at any given time?

 Though the specific definitions will vary across industries, both relate to how vast or specific your knowledge is, across either a narrow region or a multitude of skills.
 Knowing how to differentiate a specialist from a generalist can help you appropriately train for and land a job, advance your career, or hire the right people for your company.

-Since both specialists and generalists are important for businesses to succeed, there’s no simple answer to this.
+Since both specialists and generalists are important for businesses to succeed, there’s no simple answer to this and neither can guarantee job security in any job market.
 However, the skills you possess can help you find the right position in a company.
 Recognising your talent and abilities is the first step to figuring out where you best fit.